-- a) The following sections of our Proxy Statement for our Annual Meeting of Shareholders to be held April 26, 2014, are incorporated herein by reference: "Section 16(a) Beneficial Ownership Reporting Compliance," "Information about the Board of Directors," and "Governance of Your Company." - b) Information about the "Code of Ethics for Senior Financial Officers" appeared in the 2004 Proxy Statement as an appendix and is available at cinfin.com/investors.
+- a) The following sections of our Proxy Statement for our Annual Meeting of Shareholders to be held May 2, 2015, are incorporated herein by reference: "Section 16(a) Beneficial Ownership Reporting Compliance," "Information about the Board of Directors," and "Governance of Your Company." - b) Information about the "Code of Ethics for Senior Financial Officers" appeared in the 2004 Proxy Statement as an appendix and is available at cinfin.com/investors.
 Our Code of Ethics applies to those who are responsible for preparing and disclosing our financial information.
-This includes our chief executive officer, chief financial officer and others performing similar functions. - c) Set forth below is information concerning the company's executive officers who are not also directors of the company, as of February 27, 2014.
+This includes our chief executive officer, chief financial officer and others performing similar functions. - c) Set forth below is information concerning the company's executive officers who are not also directors of the company, as of February 27, 2015.

-Name and Age as of February 27, 2014 Primary Title(s) and Business Responsibilities Since February 2009 Executive Officer Since Teresa C. Cracas, Esq.
-(48) Chief risk officer and senior vice president of The Cincinnati Insurance Company; until 2011, vice president and counsel.
-Responsible for strategic planning and risk management, including oversight of modeling for financial analysis and property casualty reserving and pricing.
-2011 Donald J. Doyle, Jr., CPCU, AIM (47) Senior vice president of The Cincinnati Insurance Company.
+Name and Age as of February 27, 2015 Primary Title(s) and Business Responsibilities Since February 2010 Executive Officer Since Teresa C. Cracas, Esq.
+(49) Chief risk officer and senior vice president of The Cincinnati Insurance Company; vice president and counsel until 2011.
+Responsible for strategic planning and risk management, including oversight of modeling for financial analysis, property casualty reserving, pricing and insurance regulatory filings.
+2011 Donald J. Doyle, Jr., CPCU, AIM (48) Senior vice president of The Cincinnati Insurance Company.
 Responsible for excess and surplus lines underwriting and operations.
-2008 Martin F. Hollenbeck, CFA, CPCU (54) President and chief operating officer of CFC Investment Company, a commercial lease and finance subsidiary.
-Chief investment officer since 2009 and senior vice president, assistant secretary and assistant treasurer of Cincinnati Financial Corporation.
-Chief investment officer and senior vice president since 2009 of The Cincinnati Insurance Company; until 2009, vice president.
-President from 2008 to 2009 of CinFin Capital Management Company, a former subsidiary.
+2008 Martin F. Hollenbeck, CFA, CPCU (55) President and chief operating officer of CFC Investment Company, a commercial lease and finance subsidiary.
+Chief investment officer and senior vice president, assistant secretary and assistant treasurer of Cincinnati Financial Corporation.
+Chief investment officer and senior vice president of The Cincinnati Insurance Company.
 Responsible for all investment operations.
-2008 John S. Kellington (52) Chief information officer and senior vice president of The Cincinnati Insurance Company.
+2008 John S. Kellington (53) Chief information officer and senior vice president of The Cincinnati Insurance Company.
 Responsible for enterprise strategic technology and oversight of all technology activities.
-Until 2010, senior vice president of ACORD Corporation, a nonprofit group that develops global insurance standards.
+Senior vice president of ACORD Corporation, a nonprofit group that develops global insurance standards until 2010.
 2010 Lisa A. Love, Esq.
-(54) Senior vice president, general counsel and corporate secretary of Cincinnati Financial Corporation and The Cincinnati Insurance Company.
-Until 2011, senior counsel of The Cincinnati Insurance Company.
+(55) Senior vice president, general counsel and corporate secretary of Cincinnati Financial Corporation and The Cincinnati Insurance Company.
+Senior counsel of The Cincinnati Insurance Company until 2011.
 Responsible for corporate legal, governance and compliance activities, including oversight of regulatory and consumer relations, shareholder services and contract administration.
-2011 Eric N. Mathews, CPCU, AIAF (58) Principal accounting officer, vice president, assistant secretary and assistant treasurer of Cincinnati Financial Corporation.
+2011 Eric N. Mathews, CPCU, AIAF (59) Principal accounting officer, vice president, assistant secretary and assistant treasurer of Cincinnati Financial Corporation.
 Senior vice president of The Cincinnati Insurance Company.
 Responsible for corporate accounting and SEC accounting.
 2001